platnub/titan-server/docker/containers/pangolin/README.md

 ‼️ Replace <ssh_port>

-‼️ It will prompt you to set the "pangolin-service" (sudo) password when finished
+‼️ It will prompt you to set the "pangolin" (sudo) password when finished

 1. ```
    # Install SSH and UFW